ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

         - Truy cập đúng thuộc tính của đối tượng `actor` (ví dụ: `actor.name`, `actor.profilePath`, `actor.character`) thay vì xử lý `actor` như một chuỗi.
 - **Outcome**: Lỗi `actor.charAt is not a function` đã được khắc phục.
 Thông tin diễn viên hiển thị chính xác trên trang chi tiết phim.

+### Booking Redirection Issue & Movie List Button Fix (LATEST - Workaround Applied)
+- **Problem**: Clicking the "Book Ticket" button on the movie list page (`MovieList.tsx`) for any movie (showing or upcoming) redirected the user to the login page, even if they were already authenticated.
+This did not happen when booking from the movie details page.
+The browser's network tab showed no API calls during this faulty redirection, but backend logs revealed a 401 Unauthorized error for the `GET /api/v1/showtime/{movieId}/by-date` request, which is configured with `permitAll()` in Spring Security.
+- **Investigation Path & Key Findings**:
+    1.  **Frontend Behavior**: The redirection to `/login` was happening on the frontend, likely triggered by the `ProtectedRoute` component in response to an unauthenticated state or a failed API call that wasn't immediately visible in the network tab (possibly an API call within a protected route that fails silently or is handled by a global error handler that triggers logout/redirect).
+    2.  **Backend Log Analysis**:
+        - The `GET /api/v1/showtime/{movieId}/by-date?date=YYYY-MM-DD` endpoint was called by the frontend when attempting to navigate to the booking page (`/bookings/book-movie/{movieId}`).
+        - Spring Security logs (`TRACE` level) showed the `AuthenticationFilter` processing the request.
+Despite the endpoint being `permitAll()`, the filter still processed the JWT token if present in the `Authorization` header.
+        - A `401 Unauthorized` error was thrown by the backend for this request, with the message `An Authentication object was not found in the SecurityContext`.
+This is unexpected for a `permitAll()` endpoint that should ideally ignore authentication status or not fail if an invalid/expired token is passed (unless explicitly configured to do so).
+        - The JWT token being sent was confirmed to be valid and not expired (token validity is 30 days).
+    3.  **Hypothesis**: The `AuthenticationFilter` (or a related security component) might be incorrectly invalidating the security context or failing to establish an anonymous authentication for `permitAll()` routes when a (valid) token is present but perhaps not expected or processed correctly for such routes.
+It's also possible that some downstream processing in the `ShowtimeController` or `ShowtimeService` for `/showtime/{movieId}/by-date` makes an implicit security check that fails.
+    4.  **Security Configuration (`SecurityConfiguration.java`)**:
+        - The endpoint `/api/v1/showtime/**` is indeed configured with `permitAll()`.
+        - Other booking-related endpoints like `/api/v1/booking/**` require authentication (`hasAnyRole("USER", "ADMIN")`).
+- **Workaround Implemented (Frontend)**:
+    - Modified the `onClick` handler for the "Book Tickets" button in `admin-interface/src/pages/user/MovieList.tsx`.
+    - Instead of navigating directly to `/bookings/book-movie/{movieId}`, the button now navigates to the movie details page (`/movies/${movie.id}`).
+    - From the movie details page, the booking flow works correctly as it likely initializes the booking page with necessary state or follows a slightly different (and correctly authenticated) path for fetching initial showtimes.
+- **Outcome**: Users are no longer redirected to login when trying to book from the movie list.
+They are first taken to the movie details page, from which booking proceeds normally.
+This is a temporary workaround.
+The root cause in the backend's handling of `permitAll()` with existing tokens needs further investigation for a complete fix.

 ### Movie List Display & Backend JSON Serialization (Previously Resolved)

 - **Initial Problem**: Users were unable to see any movies in the movie list.
 Clicking on movie-related navigation often led to being redirected to the login page, even if authenticated.
 API trả về JSON không hợp lệ.